Block library

 Note:

-if time=True.
-In this case the block has no input ports and is a Source not a Function block.
+if time=True then the block has no input ports and acts as a Source not a Function block.

 Seealso: